Talking about money is awkward. Below, I’ll reveal how to set and negotiate a rate you can live with…

 If you’re single and not particularly materialistic, you might be able to live on $30,000 per year.
 If you’re married with children and/or have a fondness for shiny objects, you might need to make $50,000-100,000+ per year.

 No matter what your annual income goal might be, we can do some math to find an hourly target that works for you.
 Let’s assume you’re happy with $30,000, willing to work 30 hours per week, and would enjoy a two-week vacation.
 Your equation would look like this:

 $30,000 / (30 hours x 50 workweeks) = $20 minimum acceptable hourly rate

 That’s totally doable.
 The average web designer earns $30-40 per hour.
 Photographers make a median rate of $29.
-Freelance writing rates depend on the nature of the project; but provided you don’t limit yourself to Fiverr gigs and content mills, it’s not difficult to get your average hourly rate above $20.
+Freelance writing rates depend on the project’s nature; but assuming you don’t limit yourself to cheap Fiverr gigs and content mills, it’s not difficult to get your average hourly rate above $20.

 However, this math won’t work for everybody.

 Maybe you need to make at least $50,000 to support your lifestyle.
 You can only reach this income target by changing one of two variables: your total working hours or hourly rate.
 Below are two equations to illustrate how you can achieve the same goal in different ways: